Cancel anytime

 Investment Approach and Strategy

-Composition The ETF primarily holds futures contracts on energy commodities such as crude oil, heating oil, gasoline, and natural gas.
+Strategy: The fund uses a rules-based approach to invest in futures contracts of crude oil, heating oil, gasoline, and natural gas.

 Market Position